Building a WIDA Assessment

 - ELD Standards Framework expert review

 Educators review test items for authenticity and grade-level appropriateness.
-Reviews suggest revisions that better align the test content to the WIDA ELS Standards Framework.
+Reviews suggest revisions that better align the test content to the WIDA ELD Standards Framework.
 This activity typically occurs annually in summer.

 - Content reviews